Educational resources for practitioners, students, researchers and educators

 I became Professor of Physiotherapy in 2005

-I (nominally) retired in 2018, and again in (July) 2022 but still hold a fractional position as Emeritus Professor of Physiotherapy at the University of Hertfordshire and am Visiting Professor (Physiotherapy) at the University of Lincoln
+I (nominally) retired in 2018, and again in (July) 2022 but still hold a fractional position as Emeritus Professor of Physiotherapy at the University of Hertfordshire and was Visiting Professor (Physiotherapy) at the University of Lincoln (2021-2024)

 In addition to the Electrotherapy.org web pages, I am also responsible for the Electrophysical Forum